 Additionally, at Exness, if your maintenance margin ratio falls below 30% (60% for Standard and Standard Cent accounts), we will notify you of the decline via a "margin call."At Exness, a margin call does not result in the forced liquidation of positions, nor is a deposit required at that time.
 When a margin call is triggered, please check your current account balance and take steps such as closing positions or making a deposit to ensure you have sufficient margin before continuing to trade.

-| Account Type | Margin call | Stop-loss |
+| Account Type | Margin Call | Stop-loss |

 | Standard Account | Maintenance margin ratio: 60% | Margin Maintenance Ratio: 0% |